Fire claims house on Kolb City Road

 The Greenville Standard

-This afternoon around 2 p.m. an older home at 2073 Kolb City Road near Greenville caught fire as a result of an air conditioning window unit which had an electrical shortage.
+This past Friday around 2 p.m. an older home at 2073 Kolb City Road near Greenville caught fire as a result of an air conditioning window unit which had an electrical shortage.

 The home, constructed mostly of heart pine, was engulfed in flames within a matter of minutes and was a total loss.
 All occupants were able to safely escape.